stratum/fabric-tna/README.md

 To report issues when compiling `fabric-tna.p4` for Tofino (i.e., compiler errors), please contact Intel/Barefoot support.

-To get help with ONOS and the fabric pipeconf, please contact
+To get help with ONOS and the fabric-tna pipeconf, please contact
 <brigade-p4@onosproject.org> (this is a public mailing list, please beware of
 not discussing information under Intel/Barefoot NDA)